U-Alberta/ADaPT-ML/README.md

 ### Step 2: create a gold dataset using Label Studio ###

 We are now ready to annotate a sample of data in Label Studio!
-Because we only have a total of 15 datapoints for the multiclass setting and 15 for the multilabel setting, I annotated all of them manually, but in a real-world application of this classification task, it is likely we would have hundreds of thousands of datapoints.
+Because we only have a total of 15 datapoints for the multiclass setting and 15 for the multilabel setting, they were all annotated manually, but in a real-world application of this classification task, it is likely we would have hundreds of thousands of datapoints.
 In this case, we would instruct two or more annotators to manually label a few hundred datapoints for a few purposes:
 1. Gather feedback from the annotators to inform how we can update or create new Labeling Functions
 2. Estimate the class balance and make it available to the Label Model during training
 3. Perform an empirical evaluation of the Labeling Functions and Label Model
 4. Validate the End Model

 The first step to annotate data using Label Studio is to sample it from CrateDB.
-The sampling method implemented currently in ADaPT-ML is a random N, so the command at the end of this code segment was used to sample all 30 datapoints for the multiclass and multilabel settings:
+The sampling method implemented currently in ADaPT-ML is a random N, so the command after this code segment was used to sample all 30 datapoints for the multiclass and multilabel settings:
 ```shell
 docker exec label-studio-dev python ./ls/sample_tasks.py --help